zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_granular.rst

 .. note::

-   The *mdr* model has a number of custom *property/atom* definitions that can be called in the input file.
+   The *mdr* model has a number of custom *property/atom* and *pair/local* definitions that can be called in the input file.
 The useful properties for visualization and analysis are described below.

-In addition to contact forces the *mdr* model also tracks the following quantities for each particle: elastic volume change, the average normal stress components for each particle, and total surface area involved in contact.
+In addition to contact forces the *mdr* model also tracks the following quantities for each particle: elastic volume change, average normal stress components, total surface area involved in contact, and individual contact areas.
 In the input script, these quantities are initialized by calling *run 0* and can then be accessed using subsequent *compute* commands.
+The last *compute* command uses *pair/local p13* to calculate the pairwise contact areas for each active contact in the *group-ID*.

 .. code-block:: LAMMPS